List of Beyond Live shows: August 23, 2020: Super Junior-K.R.Y. – The Moment With Us

 On July 30, Super Junior-K.R.Y., a subunit of the boyband Super Junior announced that they would hold an online concert on August 23.
 They had previously appeared on the "Beyond The Super Show" concert held by Super Junior on May 31, and sang the song "Home".

-Due to music copyright issues, starting from 12pm on 20 November 2020 (Fri)(KST), One of the songs "Sky" is unavoidably excluded from the VOD Service.
+Due to music copyright issues, starting from noon on 20 November 2020 (Fri)(KST), One of the songs "Sky" is unavoidably excluded from the VOD Service.